 Identification and Assessment Arrangements - Students with special educational needs are identified and assessed as early as possible.
 Information is sought from partner primary schools about Year 6 students who are on the special educational needs register.
-Year 6 SAT's results and Year 7 CAT scores and reading ages are used as further methods of identification of students who may have learning difficulties.
+Year 6 SAT's results and reading ages are used as further methods of identification of students who may have learning difficulties.
 Feedback from teaching staff and LSA support is also used as a means of identifying students who may be experiencing learning difficulties.